jkstill/csv-tools/dynachart/README.md

              Column to use as the category for the X line in the chart - default to the first column The name must exactly match a column from the CSV file Typically this line is a timestamp

+    --delimiter
+             The default input delimiter is a comma - , Change the delimiter to some other value

+             eg. change to a colon
+               --delimiter :

 </pre>

 <h3>DESCRIPTION</h3>